 ID Score is a probabilistic score (0-1) assigned to all users at the time of onboarding that predicts the likelihood that the identity supplied belongs to the person who is creating the account.
-1 meaning we are 100% certain that the user is who they say they are.
+1 means we are 100% certain that the user is who they say they are.
 0% means with 100% certainty we can say that the user is not who they say they are.

 At the beginning of the user onboarding process, nearly every end-user submits the following data points:

-Date of Birth (DOB)
+- Date of Birth (DOB)

 We then evaluate this submitted data.
 For example, we will place additional scrutiny (including restrictions) on IP addresses associated with:

-Known web crawlers
+- Known web crawlers

-Anonymity networks (e.g. Tor)
+- Anonymity networks (e.g. Tor)

 Sometimes our model will need to account for user-submitted information that may not necessarily be an indicator of fraud.
 To delve deeper into a location example, a user may submit a phone number with a 415 area code (i.e. associated with the San Francisco Bay Area) while listing a current address in Los Angeles--and our model may be able to disregard the location mismatch if we can find evidence of previous San Francisco residency in their address history and we can independently verify that the user presently resides in Los Angeles.
 We refer to such 2nd-order logic as “derived features” of ID Score.

 Three main factors are considered for determining which vendors are most useful for ID Score:

 - Decisioning Tools: Ensuring that we are aligned on how the vendor determines what data to pass on to use and how they make assessments about trustworthiness.